-- They comprise a cluster of shop front business with invariably a milk bar or mini market and takeaway, and usually other retailers which may include a butcher, newsagent, chemist, hardware and services such as hair salon and video hire, desirably with shop front parking; - They service a local (ie neighbourhood) catchment with convenience goods and services usually including some weekend and extended hours trading to capture trade at typical resident trip times; - They are typically located at a convenient node in the road system which will assist visibility and accessibility to the local area, with passing trade a secondary consideration, consequently they are as likely to locate on the local distribution level of the road hierarchy as on an arterial; - The number and mix of goods and services provided will reflect the character of the neighbourhood itself; and - A well located neighbourhood shopping centre will act as a focus for other activities and services in that community - social and recreation activities, schools, childcare and health services will all mutually benefit from proximity and provide the neighbourhood with a stronger identity.
+- Comprise a cluster of shop front business with invariably a milk bar or mini market and takeaway, and usually other retailers which may include a butcher, new sagent, chemist, hardware and services such as hair salon and video hire, desirably with shop front parking; - Service a local (ie neighbourhood) catchment with convenience goods and services usually including some weekend and extended hours trading to capture trade at typical resident trip times; - Typically located at a convenient node in the road system which will assist visibility and accessibility to the local area, with passing trade a secondary consideration, consequently they are as likely to locate on the local distribution level of the road hierarchy as on an arterial; - The number and mix of goods and services provided will reflect the character of the neighbourhood itself; and - A well located neighbourhood shopping centre will act as a focus for other activities and services in that community.
+Social and recreation activities, schools, childcare and health services will all mutually benefit from proximity and provide the neighbourhood with a stronger identity.